goharbor/community/proposals/new/Pluggable-Scanning.md

 #### Configuration

-* Driver selection - configured in the Harbor configuration itself
+* adapter selection - configured in the Harbor configuration itself
-* Driver configuration, as a json document, specific to the driver impl.
-Config key is the driver id/name.
+* adapter configuration, as a json document, specific to the adapter impl.
+Config key is the adapter id/name.
-  * Scanner credentials - included in the driver-specific configuration if necessary.
+  * Scanner credentials - included in the adapter-specific configuration if necessary.
 Should be kept in a secret store in encrypted form.
   * Details tbd with feedback from harbor maintainers on overall configuration handling

 #### Error Handling

-Driver implementations of these operations should return errors in standard go mechanisms (not outlined here since the are common to all function calls).
-However, the objects returned as errors, should be well defined by the driver and implement a common interface:
+Adapter implementations of these operations should return errors in standard go mechanisms (not outlined here since the are common to all function calls).
+However, the objects returned as errors, should be well defined by the adapter and implement a common interface:

-DriverError:
+AdapterError an error normalization abstraction between the adapter framework and adapter implementations:
 * Message - string - description of the error, intended to be short for single line presentation
 * Detail - string - Additional detail for human consumption that may be longer than a single line and may include remediation information.
 * ErrorCode - int - code to uniquely identify the class of error
-* CanRetry - bool - an indicator to the caller that the error may be resolved with a retry
+* CanRetry - bool - an indicator to the caller that the error may be resolved with a retry a
 #### DAO Updates needed:

+Overall, the objective is to require as little DAO change as possible to minimize upgrade and db maintenance impact.

-* Extend the existing result store to include a json field for:
+* Extend the existing result store to include json fields for:
-  * Augmentation of existing vulnerability listing to be more generic
+  * Augmentation of existing vulnerability listing to be more generic (primarily column/table naming, not schema).
-  * Scan metadata from scanner (opaque json object)
+  * Scan result metadata from scanner (opaque json object)
-  * Image check result
+  * Image check result - a boolean and a json object returned by the scanner

 ## Non-Goals

 * Changes to the UI presentation of image vulnerability data (such changes may be a goal of a later work or independent work parallel to this)
 * More than one scanner configured for use concurrently in Harbor

 ## Rationale

 The proposed approach is intended to provide a generic-enough interface that scanners with different data management and lifecycle designs can still be integrated into the
-Harbor and implement only the aspects necessary for that system in the driver.
+Harbor and implement only the aspects necessary for that system in the adapter.
 The basic vulnerability listing format is kept normalized so that clients of the Harbor API have a well-defined format for consuming scan results, but support for additional scanner-specific metadata will allow scanner-aware clients to gain additional insight into the scan results/details as available for a specific scanner.

+This proposal includes 2 new capabilities not found in the current Clair-specific implementation:
+1. Full data lifecycle management
+    1. The current implementation assumes that the admin is manually managing the data lifecycle for scan state in the scanners.
+That is certainly always an option but quickly imposes some operational issues with resource provisioning of the scanner (db storage sizes, etc).
+  1. By including a notification mechanism that an image is logically deleted, the scanner may, based on its configuration and how the user wants it deployed, be able to clean up its own scan state and maintain some parity with the image state of the Harbor deployment.
+This is purely a notification mechanism, not an actuation, and the scanner adapters are free to implement as makes sense, including a no-op.

+1. Scanner-implemented image evaluation with a policy recommendation
-The addition of an image check function allows scanners with more functionality than just returning simple vulnerability lists to make recommendations to Harbor on suitability of an image.
-For end-users, the raw vulnerability list is rarely sufficient for determining if an image is acceptable or not, but the mechanisms and inputs to the check decision will be scanner specific and must be handled by the driver implementations themselves.
+    1. The addition of an image check function allows scanners with more functionality than just returning simple vulnerability lists to make recommendations to Harbor on suitability of an image.
+For end-users, the raw vulnerability list is rarely sufficient for determining if an image is acceptable or not, but the mechanisms and inputs to the check decision will be scanner specific and must be handled by the adapter implementations themselves.
 Additional future work in the policyChecker or new interceptors can leverage the check recommendations from the scanners or utilize the new CheckImage operation to have control over the staleness of the check result.
-The interceptor implementation(s) can decide to use either the last known recommendation or request a new evaluation during request processing.
+This check is not intended to replace other policy evaluations but to augment them.
+    1. This functionality could be abstracted into a separate Policy adapter layer in the future if Harbor intends to build a generic policy layer.
+However, this proposal attempts to avoid significant changes outside of the image scan flow.

 ## Compatibility